josh-mchugh/rediscovering-javascript/chapter-3/README.md

 ## mixed-default-parameters.js
 This example demonstrates how JavaScript will allow us to use mixed parameters within the function signature.
 It is recommended that default parameters be trailing parameters.

+## expression-default.js
+This example demonstrates the ability to use expressions as default parameters.
+In the example if the parameter for the date is not present a new default date object will be created and used.